tkherman/Scheduling-Simulator/README.md

 >    a consistent logging mechanism that includes timestamps.
 >
 >   - How will you go about logging information in your program?
->       - we will use a macro to print the information below to the stdout
+>       - We will use a macro to print the information below to the stdout when
+		  logging.
+We will also use another macro to aid with debugging.
 >
 >   - What sort of information will you log?
->       - for each loggin message, we will include a timestamp, description of
+>       - For each loggin message, we will include a timestamp, a description of
->         the action, the pid and the command that's being run
+>         the action, the pid and the command that's being run.
->       - when a process finishes, we will also log the turnaround and response
+>       - When a process finishes, we will also log the turnaround and response
->         time
+>         times.

 Response.